SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 Let's get started.

-## Step three; blocking the design
+## Step three; blocking the design (~5 minutes)

 When I get a design, I usually make a mental map of the rough html layout.
 If the design is complex I grab a piece of paper and actually 'block out' the various elements of the design.
-To visualize this, I opened paint and made [this](/designs/landing-example-boxed.jpg) for you guys.
+To visualize this, I opened paint and made [this](</workfiles/progress images/landing-example-boxed.jpg>) for you guys.

 -   This serves as a reference to get started, things may change during development.
 -   I decided on an `<article>` for the calculator as I see the calculator as something that can be cut and pasted somewhere else as 'it makes sense on its own'.
 -   I know I didn't block out everything; I think this gets the point across and the most important bits have been covered.

-## Step four; initial setup
+## Step four; initial setup (~1-1.5 hours)

 The first thing code-wise is usually to do some initial setup;